-- 170. Guidance on booking testing through the UK Government test sites can be found on NHS inform and the Scottish Government website.
+- 171. Guidance on booking testing through the UK Government test sites can be found on NHS inform and the Scottish Government website.
 Anyone unable to access these websites can call NHS24 free on 0800 028 2816 or NHS 111.
-Guidance on testing in health and care settings can be found at: COVID-19 guidance for Health Protection Teams (HPTs) version 10.0 COVID-19 guidance for Health Protection Teams (HPTs) Publications Public Health Scotland. - 171.
-Symptomatic children, young people and staff can book a test through www.nhsinform.scot, the employer referral portal (for staff only see below) or, if they cannot get online, by calling 0800 028 2816. - 172.
+Guidance on testing in health and care settings can be found at: COVID-19 guidance for Health Protection Teams (HPTs) Public Health Scotland. - 172.
+Symptomatic children, young people and staff can book a test through www.nhsinform.scot, the employer referral portal (for staff only see below) or, if they cannot get online, by calling 0800 028 2816. - 173.
 Schools, other than in those authorities detailed in the following paragraph, will also be able to register their symptomatic staff as category 3 key workers under the employer referral portal, to ensure priority access to testing.
 The nature of this portal is to prioritise tests and appointments over the general public.
 This route directs individuals through to a Regional Test Centre or Mobile Testing Unit (whichever is nearer).
-For those who cannot access an RTC/MTU (if they do not have access to a car or live too far away), they can order a home test kit.

-173. For schools in Orkney, Shetland and Comhairle nan Eilean Siar, there are different routes to accessing a test in these local areas.
+For those who cannot access an RTC/MTU (if they do not have access to a car or live too far away), they can order a home test kit. - 174.
+For schools in Orkney, Shetland and Comhairle nan Eilean Siar, there are different routes to accessing a test in these local areas.
 Education departments in these areas should liaise with their local Health Boards to ensure priority access to symptomatic testing for school staff.